Nina M. Browner, MD

 Associate Professor, Adult Neurology

-- Dr. Murrow sees patients on Tuesdays, Wednesdays and Thursdays afternoon at the Neurology Clinic at the 1st floor of UNC Neuroscience Hospital (directions).
+- Dr. Murrow sees patients on Tuesdays, Wednesdays and Thursdays afternoon at the Neurology Clinic at the first floor of the UNC Neuroscience Hospital.
 He conducts microelectrode recording in the operating room on Mondays and Fridays.

 Kirk Wilhelmsen, MD, PhD